Mr-Yassine/Image_Classification_using_CNN_in_PyTorch/README.md

-# Image_Classification_using_CNN_in_PyTorch
-Image Classification using Convolutional Neural Networks in PyTorch
+# Images Classification using Convolutional Neural Networks in PyTorch

+### This notebook covers the following topics:

+* Downloading an image dataset from web URL

+* Understanding convolution and pooling layers

+* Creating a convolutional neural network (CNN) using PyTorch

+- Training a CNN from scratch and monitoring performance

+- Underfitting, overfitting and how to overcome them